MinimalistTraveler/face-recongition/README.md

 - The app now comes with a login page and can be registered too.
   **So far only valid url entries and usernames are founded in each profile.**
 - Bugs fixes and more!
+* Quick Note: Remember me checkbox is only for display.
 **Any bugs or errors in this update be adjusted when a new update comes out.**